-Harvard Divinity School provides personal computers, printers, and scanners for student use.
+Harvard Divinity School provides on-campus computers, printers, and scanners for student use.
 Many of them are located in Andover-Harvard Theological Library and are available during regular library hours.

 Equipment in Andover-Harvard Theological Library

 On the library's first floor, two scanners and a printer are located across from the circulation desk.
 In addition, there are eight public computers with Microsoft Word, Excel, PowerPoint, and other Office 365 software installed, as well as Google Chrome, Mozilla Firefox, and Adobe Acrobat.

 On the second floor, all public computers have Microsoft Word, Excel, PowerPoint, and other Office 365 software installed, as well as Google Chrome, Mozilla Firefox, and Adobe Acrobat.
 In addition, five computers have Accordance software, one has Adobe Creative Cloud, and two have Thesaurus Linguae Graecae.
 Computers with special software are clearly labeled.

 For students who prefer to use their own laptops, two 24” monitors, keyboards, and mice have been added to the standing desk areas behind the computers on the second floor.
 Students are encouraged to bring their own cables to connect to the monitors, which have DVI, HDMI, and VGA ports.
 Or, students can check out a cable at the circulation desk on the first floor.

 Room 202 on the second floor has a black-and-white printer, a color laser printer, and a scanner.
 A second black-and-white printer is in the middle of the room, near the quiet study area.
 Please see Wireless Networking and Printing for printing instructions.

 Do not store files on the hard drives of these computers; all data is erased every time the computer is rebooted.
 Please email your work to yourself, or copy it to external media, before you leave.

 Installing or modifying software on HDS computers is not permitted.